← Back to research

 Repo Prompt is built natively in Swift for macOS, providing native performance and system integration.
 The application runs entirely locally—no code is transmitted to external servers except when explicitly sent to AI providers.

-The MCP (Model Context Protocol) server component allows external AI tools to query Repo Prompt's context selections, enabling workflows like starting a conversation in Claude Desktop and continuing in Cursor with the same context.
+The MCP (Model Context Protocol) server component turns Repo Prompt into what the docs call an "IDE for agents"—external tools like Claude Code and Cursor can call 15+ specialized context tools, enabling workflows like starting a conversation in one tool and continuing in another with the same context.

 Key Technical Details